ix-sthlm/ix-sthlm.github.io/content/about.en.md

 ### Email
 You can send emails to the board at [ix@ufs.se](mailto:ix@ufs.se).

-### Phone
-There's a phone in UFS that you can call to.
-If you want to reach IX it's best to call during Monday evenings.

-The number there is [+46 8-10 77 00](tel:+468-10-77-00).

 ### Postal address
 To send letters to IX, you can do it to:
 ```